bellflight/AVR-Docs/content/en/autonomy-and-beyond/jetson-development/_index.md

 ![Operating System Selection](Pic3.png)

-A seperate VS Code window should open.
+A separate VS Code window should open.
 You now have access to the directories on your Jetson.
 On the left pane, select "Open Folder".

 ![List of directories on the Jetson](Pic4.png)